Skip to content

 Remove private data access

-Strip sensitive data before it enters context.
+Strip sensitive data before it reaches context.
+You have three options:

 Remove untrusted input